Randy Schneider: Loan to Aarau

 In September 2020, Schneider was sent out on loan to fellow Swiss Challenge League club Aarau.
-Schneider made his debut for Aarau in a 1-3 home defeat against Wil, coming in as a substitute for Elsad Zverotić in the 67th minute.
+Schneider made his debut for Aarau in a 1–3 home defeat against Wil, coming in as a substitute for Elsad Zverotić in the 67th minute.

 Aarau

 After a season-long loan spell at the club, Schneider joined Aarau on a free transfer, signing a two-year deal.

 In March 2022, Schneider was named Swiss Football League Player of the Month for the month of February 2022, prevailing against Yanick Brecher of Zürich, Kwadwo Duah of St. Gallen, Asumah Abubakar of Luzern and Jordan Siebatcheu of Young Boys.

 St. Gallen

 In June 2022, after his 2-season stint with Aarau, Schneider joined Swiss Super League club St. Gallen for an undisclosed fee.
 He signed a three-year deal with the club.

+Winterthur

+Schneider joined FC Winterthur on 13 June 2023 with a three-year contract.

 International career

-Born to a Swiss father and a Filipina mother, Schneider is eligible to represent both Switzerland and Philippines at international level.
+Born to a Swiss father and a Filipino mother, Schneider is eligible to represent both Switzerland and Philippines at international level.
 In 2020, it was reported that Schneider was contacted by Scott Cooper, the head coach of Philippines national team regarding playing for the Philippines.
+He acquired his Philippine passport in early 2025.